fabriziotorelli-wipro/rig-docker-machines/3/eolas-bitnami-mongodb/README.md

 ## Goals

-Define a ready and data provided docker image for EOLAS/Synapse integration test.
+Define a ready and data provided docker image for EOLAS/Synapse integration tests.

 ## Definition